alvestad10/KernelCLFieldTheory/README.md

 ## Instantiate

-To initialize the project run these lines inside the Julia REPL (From inside the project directory)
+To start out with this project you need a version of julia installed and a cloned version of this repository.
+Before we can run the code we need to instantiate the Julia environment for the packages.
+To this we need to initialize the project run these lines inside the Julia REPL (From inside the project directory)
 ```julia
     import Pkg
     Pkg.activate(".")